fluent/fluent-bit/lib/monkey/DRAFT_v1.6_Announcement.md

 - Event File Descriptor Table dropped.
 - Event Loop now support backends (epoll for linux and kqueue for OSX).

+## Portability

+- Monkey and it subcomponents have multiplatform support: Linux, FreeBSD and OSX.

 ## HTTP

 - New HTTP Parser (rewritten and optimized)